xaviergonz/mobx-keystone/README.md

 >
 > ## [mobx-keystone.js.org](https://mobx-keystone.js.org)

+#### New!
+Y.js bindings for `mobx-keystone` are now available in the `mobx-keystone-yjs` package as well as a working example in the examples section of the online docs.

 ## Introduction

 `mobx-keystone` is a state container that combines the _simplicity and ease of mutable data_ with the _traceability of immutable data_ and the _reactiveness and performance of observable data_, all with a fully compatible TypeScript syntax.